Seemer History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Seemer is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Seemer family lived in Monmouthshire.
-Their name, however, is a reference to St. Maur, near Avranches, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Maur, near Avranches, Normandy.

 Early Origins of the Seemer family

 The surname Seemer was first found in Monmouthshire.
 However, records differ on who was the progenitor of the family.
 One reference claims that Wido de St. Maur came to England in 1066 but was deceased before 1086 and would have therefore not appeared in the Domesday Book.
 His son William Fits-Wido held a barony in Somerset, Wiltshire and Gloucester and ten manors in Somerset.

 "A Gilbertine priory, in honour of the Blessed Virgin Mary, was founded [in Poulton, Gloucestershire] about 1347, by Sir Thomas de Sancto Mauro, or Seymor."